 A recruitment or promotion decision can only be reviewed if there’s a significant deficiency in the process.
 For example, if there’s a conflict of interest, a panel member asks inappropriate questions unrelated to the role or seeks feedback from someone who isn’t a nominated referee without the applicant's consent.

-Only current Victorian Public Service (VPS) employees can apply for a Review of Actions under the Public Administration (Review of Actions) Regulations 2015.
+Only current VPS employees can apply for a Review of Actions under the Public Administration (Review of Actions) Regulations 2025.

 Former VPS employees can’t apply for a Review of Actions.

-If you cease your employment during a Review of Actions, the review process will end.
+If you cease your employment during a Review of Actions application, the review process will end.

-In most cases, you’ll apply for an initial Review of Actions with the VPS organisation who made the decision.
+In most cases, you’ll apply for an initial Review of Actions (initial review) with the VPS organisation who made the decision.
 You only do this if the matter cannot be resolved through other means.

-This is a Regulation 6 Review of Actions.
+This is a Regulation 6 review.
 In most cases, the purpose is to review why the decision was made and if the correct process was followed.
 If the decision was a recruitment decision, only the recruitment process can be reviewed, not the outcome.

 You must apply for a Regulation 6 review within 28 days of the initial decision, or within 7 days if it was a recruitment or promotion decision.